extrainteger/simple_auth/README.md

-# Simple Auth
+# Grape Simple Auth

-Simple Auth is a Grape middleware to connect your API resources with your API authenticator.
+Grape Simple Auth is a Grape middleware to connect your API resources with your API authenticator.

 ## Installation